EricGoldwein/pbjbeta/README.md

 ## License

 MIT License - See LICENSE file for details

+## Development

+This is a beta version of the application.
+Please report any issues on GitHub.